James Mayer de Rothschild: Early life

-James de Rothschild was born in Frankfurt-am-Main, then part of the Holy Roman Empire.
-He was the fifth son and youngest child of Mayer Amschel Rothschild (1744–1812) and Guttle Schnapper (1753–1849).
+Rothschild was born in the Frankfurt am Main, then part of the Holy Roman Empire.
+He was the fifth son and youngest child of Mayer Amschel Rothschild and his wife, Guttle Schnapper.

 Career

-In 1812, he moved to Paris to co-ordinate the purchase of specie and bullion for his brother Nathan Mayer Rothschild (1777–1836), and in 1814 and 1815 he was the linchpin in Nathan's plan to furnish Wellington's armies with funds.
-In 1817 he expanded the family banking empire to the city, opening De Rothschild Frères.
-By 1823 the Paris House was firmly established as banker to the French government.
+In 1812, Rothschild moved to Paris to co-ordinate the purchase of specie and bullion for his London-based brother Nathan Mayer Rothschild, and in 1814 and 1815, he was the linchpin in Nathan's plan to provide funds for Wellington's armies.
+In 1817, he expanded his family's banking empire to Paris, opening De Rothschild Frères.
+By 1823, the Parisian branch was firmly established as banker to the French government.

-An adviser of ministers and kings, he became the most powerful banker in the country and following the Napoleonic Wars, played a major role in financing the construction of railroads and the mining business that helped make France an industrial power.
-Along the way, he added to his fortune with investments in such things as the importation of tea and the wine industry.
+As an adviser to ministers and kings, he became the most powerful banker in the country.
+Following the Napoleonic Wars, he played a major role in financing the construction of railroads and mining, contributing to France's emergence as an industrial power.
+Along the way, he added to his fortune with investments in areas such as tea importation and the wine industry.
 A strong-willed and shrewd businessman, de Rothschild amassed a fortune that made him one of the richest men in the world.

-In 1822 de Rothschild, along with his four brothers, was awarded the hereditary title of "Freiherr" (Baron) by Emperor Francis I of Austria.
-That same year he was appointed consul-general of the Austrian Empire and in 1823 was awarded the French Legion of Honour.
+In 1822, de Rothschild, along with his four brothers, was awarded the hereditary title of Freiherr (Baron) by Emperor Francis I of Austria.
+That same year, he was appointed consul-general of the Austrian Empire.
+In 1823, he was awarded the French Legion of Honour.

-Following the July 1830 Revolution that saw King Louis Philippe come to power, de Rothschild put together a loan package to stabilize the finances of the new government, and in 1834 a second loan.
+Following the July 1830 Revolution that brought King Louis Philippe to power, de Rothschild put together a loan package to stabilize the finances of the new government, and in 1834 a second loan.
 In gratitude for his services to the French nation, Louis Philippe elevated him to the dignity of Grand Officer of the Legion of Honour.
+In 1838, De Rothschild created a lucrative gold refining business with Saint-André, Poisat et Cie co-owned with Grégoire Saint-André and Michel Poisat.

 King Louis Philippe was forced to abdicate after the outbreak of the French Revolution of 1848.
-Under Emperor Napoleon III, de Rothschild lost part of his political influence, however, despite some difficulties, the family business survived and prospered under the new regime.
-Since 1852 he had also to defend the attacks of the bank Crédit Mobilier.
-The conflict between the Rothschilds and the rival company also spread to other countries.
-De Rothschild succeeded in maintaining the leading position of his house.
+Under Emperor Napoleon III, de Rothschild lost part of his political influence.
+However, despite some difficulties, the family business managed to survive and prosper under the new regime.
+From 1852, he also had to defend the attacks from the bank Crédit Mobilier.
+The conflict between the Rothschilds and the rival company also spread to other countries as well.
+Nonetheless, de Rothschild succeeded in maintaining the leading position of his banking house.

-In addition to his banking business, in 1868 de Rothschild purchased Château Lafite, one of France's most outstanding vineyards.
-Located in the Bordeaux region, it is a business that remains in the family to this day.
+In addition to his banking business, de Rothschild purchased Château Lafite in 1868, a first growth of the Bordeaux and one of France's most outstanding vineyards.
+It remains in the family to this day.

 Personal life

-On 11 July 1824, in Frankfurt, Germany, de Rothschild married his niece Betty von Rothschild (1805–1886), the daughter of his elder brother, Salomon Mayer von Rothschild (1774–1855).
+On 11 July 1824, in Frankfurt, Germany, de Rothschild married his niece Betty von Rothschild, the daughter of his elder brother, Salomon Mayer von Rothschild.
 They had the following children: